 Game Design (Lead or Sole Designer):

 Leviathan: A two-player mini-game recreating the final scene of Moby-Dick.
 The Ahab player attempts to locate and harpoon Moby Dick, while the whale player attempts to ram and sink the Pequod.
 The game uses a “cardiatures” tabletop card movement system, allowing it to be played on almost any table.
-Seeking publication.
+Releasing October 2018.

 Investigation: A one-time immersive game for the Philadelphia Museum of Art.
 Players matched images on cards to art in galleries to open secret envelopes and uncover bits of a narrative.
 When working together, players would assemble a unique story about mysterious goings-on in the museum (September 2015).